oceanprotocol-archive/tech-spikes-2017-to-2019/3-data-availability/web-3.0-chainlink/README.md

 In this research, we explore the integration of Chainlink & Ocean.
 In this way, Ocean can access the external information through Chainlink network.

+*Note*: the POC in folder `poc` uses Truffle v5.0.3 and Node v8.11.1.

 ## 2. Architecture Overview

 The high-level architecture design is following: